-rad will create a copy and will move it radially to the x-, y- or z-axis or will create a spherical section if just a single point is defined, mir will create a mirrored copy.
+rad will create a copy and uses the same transformation options as 'rot' or will create a spherical section if just a single point is defined, copy sphere1 sphere2 rad pP0 10.

+mir will create a mirrored copy.
 The mirror-plane is placed normal to the direction running from P1 to P2 and placed at P2, copy section1 section2 mir P1 P2.